scheb/2fa/doc/troubleshooting.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^

-Have a look at the response of the HTTP call when you sent over the 2fa and the trusted parameter.
+Have a look at the response of the HTTP call when you sent the 2fa and the trusted parameter.
 Do you see a cookie being set (``Set-Cookie`` header)?

 Yes